CuriousAbhishekIITP/Student-Budget-Planner-Apps/README.md

 A simple **Budget Planning App for Students** built with Python.
-This project helps students manage their monthly income and expenses effectively.
+This project helps students manage their monthly income and expenses effectively. this project is deploy on render the link of render is below the local server link

 ---